While the idea of restarting a past-producing mine may seem odd, it provides companies with significant benefits.

 Targeting exploration programs in safe and reliable jurisdictions is one of the primary indicators for success in mining projects over the long-term.
 Maintaining safe working conditions for employees, minimizing impact on the environment and the project’s health should be top priorities.

 Positive political and social dynamics in a particular jurisdiction can play a big part in your mining activities.
 A safe mining jurisdiction like Arizona offers both rich mineral deposits and reliable infrastructure.
-The Patagonia Mountains hold excellent value for emerging gold mining companies like Kerr Mines or Tarku Resources (TSXV:TKU), who operate nearby.
+The Patagonia Mountains hold excellent value for emerging gold mining companies like Arizona Gold or Tarku Resources (TSXV:TKU), who operate nearby.

 In 2020, Tarku Resources acquired 75 percent of 1,250 hectares of mineral claims in Arizona’s past-producing Tombstone area, a district known for its high-grade gold and cooperative government.
 Finding a jurisdiction that minimizes the variables and security risks can provide a solid social foundation for a company’s production.